Timea's Kitchen

 Nutrition

-Keyword turkey liver pate, turkey liver pate recipe
+Keyword holiday appetizers, homemade pate, keto liver spread, turkey giblet recipes, turkey liver pate, turkey liver pate recipe

 Tried this recipe?Let us know how it was!